 Steve Kerr’s Broadcasting and Front Office Career

-Once Steve Kerr retired as a professional basketball player in 2003, he was hired by Turner Network Television (TNT) where he worked alongside Marv Albert for a few seasons.
+Once Steve Kerr retired as a professional basketball player as a five-time NBA champion in 2003, he was hired by Turner Network Television (TNT) where he worked alongside Marv Albert for a few seasons.

 In the middle of his broadcasting career, Kerr became the general manager of the Phoenix Suns until the end of the 2010 season.

 Kerr ultimately returned to broadcasting and was regularly found on the country’s biggest games, including the Final Four.
 His voice is also featured on video games such as NBA Live 06, NBA Live 07, NBA Live 08, NBA Live 09, NBA Live 10, NBA 2K12, NBA 2K13, NBA 2K14, and NBA 2K15.

 He left the broadcasting booth to take on a new role as a basketball coach.

 As if his career wasn’t already solidified with making a big shot in the 1997 NBA Finals against the Utah Jazz and becoming a prominent broadcaster, Kerr took on the challenge to lead the Warriors’ basketball team and create one of the greatest dynasties in NBA history.